Carpal tunnel syndrome

 Summary

 Carpal tunnel syndrome is a common condition that serves as a reminder of how connected our body systems are.
-While it manifests in the wrist, it is often influenced by our wider metabolic health.
+While it manifests in the wrist, it is often influenced by our wider metabolic health and it is very manageable when caught early.

 Reviewed by: Specialist doctors from the quality team at Elfcare

 Carpal tunnel syndrome occurs when the median nerve is compressed as it passes through a narrow tunnel in the wrist.
-This nerve controls sensation and movement in the thumb and first three fingers, and pressure on it can disrupt normal nerve signals.
-While often linked to repetitive hand use, overall metabolic and inflammatory balance also plays an important role.
+It causes numbness, tingling, and weakness in the hand and fingers, particularly the thumb, index, and middle fingers.
+While often associated with repetitive hand use, systemic conditions such as diabetes, thyroid dysfunction, and inflammatory disease are also significant contributing factors.

 Early symptoms often begin gradually and may come and go.
 Common signs include tingling or numbness in the thumb, index, and middle fingers, nighttime discomfort, hand weakness, or difficulty gripping objects.
 Because these sensations can be subtle at first, consistent awareness helps distinguish temporary strain from an ongoing pattern.